top of page

 Do I need Level 3 before starting Level 4?

 Yes.
-CPCAB Level 3 Diploma in Counselling Skills or equivalent is mandatory.
+CPCAB Level 3 Certificate in Counselling Studies (CST-L3) or equivalent is mandatory.
 This ensures you enter Level 4 with foundational skills and readiness for deeper work.

 If you completed Level 2 and Level 3 with us, you already understand our approach.
 If you trained elsewhere, the interview explores readiness and fit.